yunsujeon/MLserving_ServiceContextUnderstanding/README.md

 You can run this codes at SSH server, Its all same this repo's local, docker examples

+**You have to match CUDA version to SSH server.
+So you have to change Dockerfile**

 But you will change the access url
 0.0.0:8888 -> [your remote server ip]:8888